DISK: Differentiable Sparse Kernel Complex for Efficient Spatially-Variant Convolution: Methodology

 To overcome this limitation, we propose a more sophisticated initialization strategy leveraging rejection sampling.
 Instead of drawing samples from the kernel's bounding box, our method samples directly from the support of the kernel, i.e., its non-zero locations.
 We first quantify the effective sampling area, denoted by $S$, as the count of these non-zero pixels.
 A sampling radius $r$ is subsequently derived based on the desired number of samples, $N_s$:

 The detailed procedure is provided in the appendix.
-This approach ensures that the initial offsets for the first sparse kernel provide a high-fidelity approximation of the target shape.
-By constraining the sampling to relevant regions, this method effectively circumvents the problem of vanishing gradients and prevents the optimization from converging to poor local optima.
+This initialization sets the first sparse kernel’s offsets to closely match the target shape.
+By restricting samples to relevant regions, it avoids vanishing gradients and reduces the risk of converging to poor local optima.